Declaration and forfeiture: Tactical considerations

+There have been occasions where a team have declared in both their innings and lost.
+South Africa faced Australia in Sydney in 2006, South Africa scored 451/9d and 194/6d.
+Australia scored 359 in their first innings and were set 287 runs for victory in their second.
+Matthew Hayden & Ricky Ponting put up a 150 run partnership for the 3rd wicket then Ponting & Brad Hodge secured the win in the 61st over as Ponting finished not out on 143.
+In 1968 Garry Sobers and his West Indian team declared on 526/7 and 92/2 to set England 215 to win in 3 hours, that the English did through half-centuries to Geoffrey Boycott and Colin Cowdrey to win the game with 7 wickets & 3 minutes to spare.

 Forfeiture

 Under the current Laws, a captain may forfeit either of their side's innings.
 A forfeited innings shall be considered as a completed innings.
 Usually this happens in shorter competitive two-innings matches, where captains need to agree with each other how to set up the match so that there is a reasonable chance of a result.
 Winning a game gains a team considerably more points than drawing it, so captains are often willing to risk giving the opposition an opportunity to win that they otherwise would not have had as long as they are getting a similar opportunity in return.

 In August 2020, in a rain-affected match between Durham and Leicestershire in the 2020 Bob Willis Trophy, both teams agreed to forfeit an innings in an attempt to produce a result.

 Test cricket

 Only one innings has been voluntarily forfeited in Test cricket.
 This was on 18 January 2000 at Centurion, South Africa, in the fifth and final Test between South Africa and England.
 South Africa had already won the series, as they were up 2–0 (with 2 matches drawn) after the first four matches.
 After South Africa scored 155 for 6 on the first day, rain washed out the next three days.
 With only one day remaining, the match was set for a certain draw.

 That was until Hansie Cronje, the South African captain, entered into a deal with his English counterpart, Nasser Hussain, that South Africa would continue batting till they reached about 250 and then declare.
 England and then South Africa would then both forfeit an innings, leaving England approximately 250 to win (in the event the target was 249).
 At that time, the laws only permitted a side to forfeit its second innings, so England's first innings was treated as having been declared at 0 for 0 after 0 balls.
 England went on to score 251 for 8 and win by 2 wickets.
-Many of the South African team criticised Cronje at the time for setting too low a target.

 It later emerged that Cronje had been approached by a bookmaker, and asked to ensure the game would end with a positive result.
 Nasser Hussain and the England team were not aware of this at the time, taking the South African request at face value.